 Director: John Stevenson

 Kung Fu Panda isn’t just a good movie—it’s a good kung fu movie.
 The title isn’t pandering, because the film truly respects its source material.
 Jack Black’s character may as well be Sammo Hung or Jackie Chan in one of his early roles.
 All of the classical elements are there—an obnoxious pupil who becomes a fighting machine.
 A team of (literally) animal-based martial artists with varying styles.
-An unbeatable, rampaging villain in the vein of Ghost-Faced Killer.
+An unbeatable, rampaging villain in the vein of the Ghost-Faced Killer from Mystery of Chessboxing.
 And a secret technique that the hero needs to learn in order to conquer that villain.
 It’s a funny, vibrant film as easily enjoyed by children as adults, and one that the adult viewers should feel no embarrassment for enjoying as much as they do.
 If you like classical martial arts filmmaking, Kung Fu Panda is probably the most faithful animated twist on the genre that anyone has pulled off so far.
-Too bad the same can’t be said of its overblown sequel. —J.V.
+Too bad the same can’t be said of its overblown sequels. —J.V.